Camus Elegance XO Cognac

 In the Bottle 5/5

-The elegant tear drop bottle pictured to the right houses the Camus XO Elegance.
+The elegant tear drop bottle pictured below houses the Camus XO Elegance.
 A solid cork topper crowns the presentation and having owned a bottle of this Cognac for several years I can report that the cork does not seem to deteriorate with time as some corks often do.
 The bottle fits the name of the Cognac, and I find the overall look very appealing.
 I should note that I have seen pictures online of the Camus with an accompanying fancy black box, although my particular bottle was not so lucky.

 In the Glass 9/10

 The Camus XO Elegance displays a rich copper colour in the glass similar to fresh copper pennies.
 The initial nose brings forward fresh oak featuring fresh woody notes interspersed with oak spices.
 Vanilla and almond rise from the glass as well with hints of orange peel and canned apricots weaving into the breezes.
 There is a fruity vibrancy to the nose which is appealing.